Naotsun19B/TranslationToolkit-Document/README.md

 The number of translation requests depends on the contract plan, but the free plan is 500000/months.
 Pronunciation text retrieval is not supported.

+#### ・DeepL Translate (No API key required)
+The translation is done using the [deepl-translate](https://pypi.org/project/deepl-translate/) module in Python via PythonScriptPlugin.
+No API key is required, but there is a limit to the number of translation requests per hour.
+Pronunciation text retrieval is not supported.

 ### API used for reading text provided by default

 #### ・Google Text To Speech (No API key required)